-Thesis Courses (6 hours)
+Thesis Courses (6 hours):

-PSYH 696 Integrative Project I PSYH 697 Integrative Project II
+PSYH 696 Integrative Project I

+PSYH 697 Integrative Project II

-Master of Arts in Clinical Psychology (48 hours & GRST 501)
+Master of Arts in Clinical Psychology (48 hours and GRST 501)

-The specialization in Clinical Psychology provides the opportunity for the student to understand, evaluate and counsel persons with psychological problems, and to draw upon community resources for assistance in working with these persons.
-During completion of the 48-hour degree, which includes approved practica, the student is provided the opportunity to administer psychological tests and use various techniques of counseling and psychotherapy.
-Students who complete all requirements in the clinical area, and who become licensed, often work in psychiatric hospitals, prisons, in mental health centers, or with doctoral-level psychologists in private practice.
+The specialization in Clinical Psychology provides the opportunity for students to understand, evaluate and counsel persons with psychological problems, and to draw upon community resources for assistance in working with these individuals.
+During completion of the 48-hour degree, which includes approved practica, students are provided the opportunity to administer psychological tests and to use various techniques of counseling and psychotherapy.
+Students who complete all requirements in the clinical area, and who become licensed, often work in psychiatric hospitals, prisons, mental health centers, or with doctoral-level psychologists in private practice.

-Additional benefits offered to the clinical psychology student include 1) intensive training in clinical assessment, including intelligence tests, personality evaluations, and assessments regarding developmental disabilities, 2) the possibility for a variety of guided practicum opportunities, such as community mental health, school based programs, private practice, hospitals, and government agencies, 3) class schedules to fit the working professional's needs (the majority being evening & online courses with the exception of practica) 4) and faculty supervision for each practicum limited to a 1 to 5 ratio, offering intensive training and feedback on therapeutic skill development and documentation procedures.
+Additional benefits offered to clinical psychology students include 1) intensive training in clinical assessment, including intelligence tests, personality evaluations, and assessments regarding developmental disabilities; 2) the possibility for a variety of guided practicum opportunities, such as community mental health, school based programs, private practice, hospitals, and government agencies; 3) class schedules to fit the working professional's needs (the majority are evening and online courses, with the exception of practica); and 4) faculty supervision for each practicum limited to a 1 to 5 ratio, offering intensive training and feedback on therapeutic skill development and documentation procedures.

 The Master's degree plan fulfills the educational requirements and prepares students for the successful passing of the Examination in Professional Practice of Psychology (EPPP) in order to qualify for the Licensed Psychological Associate licensure from the Kentucky State Board of Examiners of Psychologists.
-The educational requirements for licensure as a Psychological Practitioner include an additional 15 hours of coursework beyond the Psychological Associate (indicated as "Endorsement Courses" in the curriculum below) and 5 years "on the job" supervision and training.
-Additionally students should also be aware that psychology licensing can vary from state to state, and thus are encouraged to make sure they are aware of these different qualifications should they decide to practice outside of the state of Kentucky.
+The educational requirements for licensure as a Psychological Practitioner include an additional 15 hours of course work beyond the Psychological Associate (indicated as "Endorsement for Clinical Psychology [LPP] Courses" in the curriculum below) and five (5) years "on the job" supervision and training.
+Additionally, students must be aware that psychology licensing can vary from state to state.
+Students are encouraged to make sure they know the different qualifications should they decide to practice outside of the state of Kentucky.
 Complete information may be found at the official website of the Kentucky State Board of Examiners of Psychology, available at the following URL: http://psy.ky.gov/Pages/default.aspx

-Program Requirements:
+Program Requirements